 Can you use the change of mind form for NUI Galway’s programmes?

 The change of mind option does not apply to mature students applying through the CAO for NUI Galway.
 The 1st February is the closing date for mature student applications.
 Once you have submitted your CAO application, a statement of your choices will be sent to you in early February.
 You may only at this point add new choices or delete choices to your application if desired.
 Once you resubmit your confirmation of choices, you can only reorder existing choices up until offers are made in early July.
 This means you should put your most preferred choice of course at the top of the list, then your second choice and so on.

 Adult Learning and Professional Development Applications

 - Your educational background and any previous courses you've taken

-- Any additional information that shows any relevant experience to your chosen programme.
+- Any additional information that shows any relevant experience to your chosen course

-- a copy of your birth certificate / passport / drivers licence
+- Copy of your birth certificate / passport / drivers licence